src-d/guide/talent/hiring_process.md

 - Job Description is written by the lead engineers with Anna's support.

-- For every meeting between the lead and Anna will be a PR in Minutes and the job descriptions will be uploaded at https://github.com/src-d/company.
+- For every meeting between the lead and Anna there will be a PR in the [minutes](https://github.com/src-d/minutes) repo and the job descriptions will be uploaded at the private repository https://github.com/src-d/company.

-- It should be reviewed by Maximo and Eiso.
+- CTO and CEO should be added as reviewers (but should not be bottlenecks to continue).

-- Anna is posting the job description in source{d} website.
+- Anna posts the job description through Lever on the source{d} website.

 ### Sourcing

-- Lead engineers are responsible to find sources of people to be contacted.
+- Lead engineers are responsible to identity people to be contacted and other sourcing channels such as niche job boards.

 - At any given moment Anna is able to drop in and work on finding more candidates.

-- Sourcing channels should continuously be defined and refreshed after communication between Anna and the leads.
+- Candidate lists/sourcing channels should continuously be defined and refreshed after communication between Anna and the leads.

-- In case there is lack of candidates, Anna is responsible to contact Francesc in order to gain people through community actions.
+- Anna is responsible to work with the Developer Community team in order to gain people through community actions (Twitter/Blog etc.).

 ### First Contact

-- Any developer should be contacted by the lead engineers or under their name at least.
-In case Anna is contacting them, she should use their email address.
+- Any developer should be contacted by the lead engineers or under their name at least (after together defining the outgoing message).
+In case Anna is contacting them, it should be done from the lead's email acccount.
 It's a motivating factor for the candidates to be contacted by the lead engineers.

 ### Screening

 - If the candidate is an applicant, they should be accepted/rejected by the lead engineers during the screening phase.

-- If the candidate is approached by us from a specific source (known from meetups, having worked together in the past,  etc.), they should move forward to the next step as it means that the leads had already shown interest.
+- If the candidate is approached by us from a specific source (known from meetups, having worked together in the past,  etc.), they should move forward to the next step as it means that the leads have already shown interest.

-### First Skype Interview
+### First Skype/Zoom/Phone Interview

-- A quick Skype call should be made with every candidate who is interested in the roles.
-It is a general duscussion to know more about the background and experience of the candidate.
+- A quick Skype/Phone/Zoom call should be available to every candidate who is interested in the roles*.
+It is a general discussion to know more about the background and experience of the candidate.
+And to share as much as possible from our side about the team & company.

+\* There a noteable exceptions to this, such as higher volume junior roles where we directly ask the candidate to do the coding challenge before a call.

-- Lead engineers are responsible to make the calls as it's a motivating factor for the candidates and also the leads will know from early on if they would like to work with them or not.
+- Lead engineers are responsible to make the calls as it's a motivating factor for the candidates.
+Leads will also be able to assess early in the process if the interview process should continue or not.

 ### Coding Challenges

-- Every candidate who is passing the first Skype interview, should complete the coding challege.
+- Every candidate who passes the first Skype interview, should complete the coding challege.

-- In case of Data Science, there is an additional ML task necessary to be solved.
+- In case of the Machine Learning team, there is an additional ML task necessary to be solved.

 - Coding Challeges are being sent to the candidates by Anna and the results are being reviewed by the lead engineers.

 ### On-site Interview

-- This is the last step in which it's being decided if the candidate will receive an offer or not.
-It might last a full day or being split in two days, regarding the availability of the candidate.
+- This is the last step in which it's  decided if the candidate will receive an offer or not.
+It might last a full day or be split across two half-days, depending the availability of the candidate.

-- The interviews are the followings: Kickoff with Maximo, QA: to know the candidate better, Design interview: to see how the candidate would design a solution to a given technical problem working with a couple of our engineers, Logical thinking: to see how the candidate solves an abstract problem in a logical way.
+- The interviews are the followings:

+* Kickoff with Maximo, QA: to know the candidate better
+* Design interview: to see how the candidate would design a solution to a given technical problem working with a several of our engineers
+* Logical thinking: to see how the candidate solves an abstract problem in a logical way.

-- In case of rejection, they candidate should be notified by the lead of the corresponding team.
+- In case of rejection, the candidate should be notified in person on the day by the lead of the corresponding team on why he was rejected.
+This should be a constructive discussion giving the candidate as much insights as possible.

 ### Offer